Panang Curry

 11. Your paste should start to smell really good after 4-5 minutes.
 You’ll start to see a lot of oil rising to the top, especially where it’s bubbling.
 When it does, add your meat.

-12. Cook the meat until cooked, add the lime leaves and palm sugar, then keep going about 3-5 minutes so the meat is soft.
+12. Cook the meat until cooked, add the lime leaves, fish sauce and palm sugar, then keep going about 3-5 minutes so the meat is soft.
 The consistency of the curry should be similar to the photo.
 If it’s too dry, add a bit more of the coconut milk.
 Remove and serve.

 13. Feel free to garnish with shredded lime leaves and a few leaves of Thai basil.
 Some fancy restaurants serve it like shown with a bit of thickened coconut cream (thickened with a bit of tapioca flour) which you’re welcome to do too!